TuckerDev100/weather_aggregatorV2/README.md

 Ensure that nothing is currently running on port 3300

-CD into the weather_aggregator folder
+CD into the src/weather_aggregator folder

 run the command "npm start"